 - If materials are equal, then select part that is closer to the top of the project tree.

-XF's predominant ordering method utilizes each part's priority level, all of which are equal at the default setting of 50 unless the value is changed.
-Changing it to a higher or lower value gives the object more or less consideration, respectively, when meshed.
-For example, an object with a priority level of 49 will be applied to the mesh after a part with a priority level of 50.
-If two overlapping parts have equal priority levels, then the part with the higher conductivity will be applied to the mesh first.
+XF's primary ordering method utilizes each part's priority level, all of which are equal at the default setting of 50 unless that value is changed.
+A higher or lower value gives an object more or less consideration, respectively, when meshed.
+For example, an object with a priority level of 49 is applied to the mesh after a part with a priority level of 50.
+If two overlapping parts have equal priority levels, then the part with the higher conductivity is applied to the mesh first.
 The meshing order of parts with both the same priority and conductivity is determined by the order in which they appear in the project tree.

 View Meshing Order

-XF maintains the meshing order for all the parts in the project and presents the list to the user in the parts list.
-The Meshing Order can be viewed by right-clicking on the part either in the Project Tree or the Geometry window, and selecting View Parts List.
-Right-clicking on an assembly or one of its parts within the Project Tree will access a Parts List containing only the parts in that assembly.
-The entire list can also be opened by clicking the View menu in the upper-left corner of XF, and selecting Parts List.
+XF maintains the meshing order for a project's parts and displays it in the Parts List - Parts window.
+Users can view the meshing order by right-clicking on a part either in the Project Tree or the Geometry window, and selecting View Parts List.
+Users can also access this window by clicking View in the upper-left corner of XF and selecting Parts List (All Parts).
+Right-clicking on an assembly or one of its parts in the Project Tree opens a similar window listing only the parts contained in that assembly.

-The meshing order settings are displayed in the parts list window, so the first through third columns show the meshing order, the part's name, and the priority level, respectively.
-The meshing order will match the order determined by the three rules above.
+The parts list window displays the meshing order settings in the first through third columns, which include the meshing order, part's name, and priority level, respectively.
+XF determines this meshing order by adhering to the three rules previously described.

 Change Meshing Order

-Users cannot directly set the meshing order number per part, and adjusting the order by editing the material properties or changing the order of parts within the project tree is generally an impractical solution.
-Changing the order is best accomplished by editing the meshing priority.
+Users cannot directly set the meshing order number per part, and adjusting the order by either editing the material properties or changing the order of parts within the project tree is impractical.
+The most efficient solution for changing the order is editing the meshing priority.

-Users can change the meshing priority by right-clicking on the part, clicking Gridding/Meshing, and selecting Meshing Order.
+Users can change the meshing priority by right-clicking on a part either in the Project Tree or the Geometry window, and selecting Gridding/Meshing ❯ Meshing Order.
 The desired priority level can either be typed in using the Set Priority option, or adjusted to be higher or lower than that of an intersecting part by using the other available options.